sahil-dombe/TodoList/README.md

  Choose different colours to mark your tasks.
  Track progress of your tasks for each list.
 ## Installation
- 1. Clone repository in Visual Studio
+ 1. Clone repository in Visual Studio.

- 2. Build the application
+ 2. Build the application.

+ 3. Setup database connection in project TodoList.Server --> appsettings.json

- 3. Run command "Update-Database" in package manager console.
+ 4. Run command "Update-Database" in package manager console.

- 4. You are ready to take on the world.
+ 5. You are ready to take on the world.